0 to 100mph without a car

 Of course, for a family adventure, you don’t need anything more than the simple grandeur of Snowdonia’s landscape.
 There are mountain challenges for all ages and abilities here, from gentle riverside ambles, to the sharp scramble up Tryfan, to the big one itself: Snowdon.

-There are currently three ways to get to the summit of the highest mountain in Wales or England: walk, cycle (October to April) or train.
+There are currently three ways to get to the summit of the highest mountain in Wales or England: walk, cycle (October to April) or on the Snowdon Mountain Railway.
 But someone, somewhere in North Wales is doubtless dreaming up a crazy new way, possibly involving bungee elastic or giant catapults or rocket-powered llamas.

 You never know what they’ll dream up next.